-A large number of studies have been done on the GAT4601 and GM-HRA proteins to confirm their identity and physicochemical and functional properties as well as to determine their equivalence to E. coli-produced GAT4601 and GM-HRA proteins.
+A large number of studies on the GAT4601 and GM-HRA proteins confirm the identity, and physicochemical and functional properties of the protein, as well as demonstrate equivalence to E. coli-produced GAT4601 and GM-HRA proteins respectively.
 These studies have demonstrated that the two novel proteins expressed in soybean 356043 both conform in size and amino acid sequence to that expected.

-The E. coli-produced proteins were also shown to be equivalent to the plant produced proteins in terms of their size, amino acid sequence and physicochemical properties.
+The E. coli-produced proteins were shown to be equivalent to the plant produced proteins in terms of their size, amino acid sequence and physicochemical properties.
 In addition, the biochemical activity and herbicide insensitivity of the microbial GM-HRA was demonstrated.
 The E. coli-produced proteins are therefore suitable to use as substitutes for the plant-produced proteins in further safety studies.